 A below-the-hook lifting solution attaches the load to a hoist, which may contain hooks or attachment fittings.
 These devices are connected to a crane or lifting hook, allowing the load to be securely attached.
 They are primarily mechanical devices but can be controlled electronically, pneumatically, or hydraulically.

 The most common reasons for using this type of device are:

 - To increase worker efficiency

 - To improve load securement

 - To ensure worker safety

-The time savings from improved efficiency not only covers, but exceeds the cost of such a device.
+The time savings from improved efficiency not only covers but exceeds the cost of such a device.
 They will also save you money by preventing accidents that would otherwise have occurred without such a device.
-In addition to preventing injury to your workers, below hook lifting devices also prevent damage to the load being transported.
+In addition to avoiding injury to your workers, below hook lifting devices prevent damage to the load too.

 The most common loads that require an engineered lifting device are: